Pablotesan/OBS-to-webplayer-HLS/README.md

 ---

-If you just want a simplier version or you don't pretend to run it under a domain name:
+If you just want a simpler version or you don't pretend to run it under a domain name:

 Check the localhost version: